kennytilton/web-mx/doc/intro-a-counter.md

     (span {:class :intro-a-counter}
       (str (mget (mx-par me) :count)))))
 ```
-1. By using a formula to create the interval,we get lexical acces to "me"
+1. By using a formula to create the interval, we get lexical acces to "me".
-2. Intervals fire asynchronously, and intervals do not know about Matrix, but in this case, we make them reactive by having the handler use the API `mswap!` to accurately update the :count and the entire DAG.
+2. Intervals fire asynchronously, and intervals do not know about Matrix, but we use the API `mswap!` to accurately update the :count and the entire DAG.
+In the end, async mechanisms are no more "async" than a user deciding at will to click a button.

 ## Summary:
-Rich, dynamic Web apps are greatly easier to build when we can write declarative component definitions with critical properties defined as functions of other properties.
+Rich, dynamic Web apps are easier to build from declarative component definitions with critical properties defined as functions of other properties.

 The resulting dependency graph, automatically detected, can be used by a generic engine to handle the tedious, error-prone work of keeping state consistent.